mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

 ## Installing the Plugin

+Install the plugin in one of the following ways:
-Open up Mattermost as a system administrator, navigate to **Plugins > Management** and upload the `plugin.tar.gz` you generated above.

-Click "Activate" under the plugin when it's done uploading.
+ - Log in to Mattermost as a System Admin, navigate to **Plugins > Management** and upload the `plugin.tar.gz` you generated above.
+Then click "Activate" under the plugin after it has uploaded.
+ - Add the plugin to the directory set by **PluginSettings > Directory** in your ``config.json`` file and restart the server

 Type the following path into your address bar, appending it to your Mattermost server's domain, and you'll be greeted by your plugin: `/plugins/com.mattermost.server-hello-world`